Delete and restore

 Every Delete goes to Trash.
 Restore anything from there, or empty the bin when you're sure.

-When you delete an entry, routine log, routine, or type in Kaizendex, it goes to Trash — not the void.
+When you delete an entry or a collection in Kaizendex, it goes to Trash — not the void.
 You have unlimited time to change your mind.
 Nothing is ever deleted automatically.

 Where Trash lives

-Click Trash in the sidebar.
-The page shows everything you've deleted, newest first, with filter chips at the top (All / Entries / Routine logs / Routines / Types).
+Open Settings and choose the Trash section (on desktop, the gear next to your profile in the sidebar footer; on your phone, tap More in the bottom bar, then your profile).
+It shows everything you've deleted, newest first, with filter chips at the top (All / Entries / Collections).
 Every row has two buttons:

-- Restore — brings it back to life.
-Cascades that happened on delete (the entries that disappeared with a routine log, the entries hidden when their type was trashed) come back too.
+• Restore — brings it back to life.
+Cascades that happened on delete (the sub-entries that disappeared with their parent entry, the entries hidden when their collection was trashed) come back too.

 There's also one big Empty trash button in the top-right that purges everything at once.
 It always confirms first.